yawatako/monday_secretary/README.md

 ### Calendar notes

 `/calendar` and `CalendarClient.get_events()` accept `start` and `end` as `datetime` objects or ISO8601 strings.
+If either value is omitted, the current day (Asia/Tokyo) is used automatically.
 When `datetime` objects are used and no timezone is attached, **Asia/Tokyo** is assumed.
 The client converts these values to properly formatted strings before calling the Google Calendar API.

 ### Error responses